Anne of Denmark and her African servants: Material culture and theatre

 Kim F. Hall draws attention to The Masque of Blackness and the documented reactions of its audience, in the context of the "growth of actual contact with Africans, Native Americans, and other ethnically different foreigners" and, referring to Shakespeare's Dark Lady sonnets, a "collision of the dark lady tradition with the actual African difference encountered in the quest for empire".
 A "pride in the revival of ancient Britain is continually yoked to the glorification of whiteness".
 Sujata Iyengar reads Anne of Denmark's decision to disguise herself and her ladies as "Blackamores" as a revival of Scottish court drama, and a desire for a "new coronation" and an assertion of her power in England.
 Iyengar emphasises that the role of King James in the masque was to whiten the complexions of the twelve dancers, a Sun King reflecting the Solomon of the Song of Songs.

 Barbara Kiefer Lewalski identified the use of African disguise as a subversion of her husband's authority.
 Susan Dunn-Hensley reviews recent scholarship of The Masque at Blackness as in part, an articulation of Anne of Denmark's independence from her husband.
 Pascale Aebischer discusses how recent critics confront such racist myths generated in the context of the Union of the Crowns of England and Scotland and the subsequent Jacobean debate on the Union.

+During The Memorable Masque of the Middle Temple and Lincoln's Inn, one of the entertainments at the wedding of Anne of Denmark's daughter Elizabeth, the horses of the Virginian princes were attended by "Moors, attired like Indian slaves".
+Within the fictional world of the masque, the actors may have represented enslaved indigenous Americans.
+In reality, Africans laboured in the New World gold and silver mines presented in the Memorable Masque.
+The grooms' costumes in the Memorable Masque were blue and gold, the masquing courtiers in Blackness wore azure and silver.